renatasoares/messaging-application/README.md

+# Messaging Application
+Monograph of the course of Software Engineering of the University of Brasília.

-# messaging-application
+# About
-Mobile messaging application on Tor Network.
+A mobile messaging application on Tor Network to ensure the privacy of its users.